About Us At Lehmann House

 When I first learned about bed and breakfasts in 1982, I remember thinking “What a great combination of cooking, entertaining and living in a Victorian house!”
 But being newly graduated from college, I wasn’t ready to trade my hard earned degree for the completely unknown territory of hospitality.

 In May 1987, I got to stay in my first bed and breakfast.
 The place was dreadful, the innkeeper was rude and she wouldn’t serve me tea, only coffee.
 I left breakfast each morning thinking, “I could do this so much better.”

-Two years later, in August of 1989, after quitting my career as a chemist to stay home with our first of five babies, I opened my doors of my first bed and breakfast, Parkside Cottage Bed & Breakfast.
-A few years later, after outgrowing the house both with family and business, we bought our current site and reopened as Lehmann House Bed & Breakfast in April 1993, selling the first site as a private home.
+Two years later, in August of 1989, after quitting my career as a chemist to stay home with our first of five babies, I opened the doors of my first bed and breakfast, Parkside Cottage Bed & Breakfast.
+A few years later, after outgrowing the house both with family and business, we bought our current site and reopened as Lehmann House Bed & Breakfast in July 1993, selling the first site as a private home.

 Welcome!
 And we hope you enjoy your stay.

 'Thank you for your warm and generous hospitality.
 You've made our stay here most delightful!' . . .Lynn & Jimmie, Decatur, TX

 By the mid-1860's, Lafayette Square had become the most prestigious residential area in St. Louis.
 In 1866, Benton Place, the oldest private street in St. Louis, was established and named for the Missouri senator, Thomas Hart Benton, grandfather of the artist of the same name.
 The home known as #10 Benton Place was originally built for Edward S. Rowse in 1893, a wealthy financier, real estate developer, banker and developer of Benton Place.
 However, the second owners, Frederick and Nora Lehmann, were the most notable.